Befriender profile - Elena

 Sands supports anyone affected by the death of a baby, works to improve bereavement care and promotes research to reduce the loss of babies' lives.

 Donate today and make a huge difference to the lives of bereaved families in their darkest hours, giving them hope for the future.

 Whether a one-off donation or a regular gift, your support is invaluable and we couldn't do it without you.
 Thank you so much ❤ ❤ ❤

 Volunteer Befrienders Needed

-Brighton, Eastbourne & Worthing Sands is a small group which relies heavily on the dedication of its valued volunteers to provide the level of services that parents and their families need when they experience the death of their baby.
+Brighton & Worthing Sands is a small group that relies heavily on the dedication of its valued volunteers to provide the level of services that parents and their families need when they experience the death of their baby.
 We are part of a national Charity, Sands (Stillbirth & Neonatal Death Society.
-We provide support in the Brighton & Hove, Worthing and Easbourne areas.
+We provide support in the Brighton and Worthing areas.

 The effort and the availability of our volunteer befrienders varies.
 Any assistance would be greatly appreciated as we are only a very small group covering a large area.
-Our befrienders have lost babies in the past and will receive full training in order to listen and talk with bereaved parents and families by phone, email or face to face.
-They may also run or assist at support group meetings once a month at locations in Hove and Worthing, where bereaved parents can share their thoughts, feelings and experiences.
+Our befrienders have lost babies in the past and will receive full training in order to listen and talk with bereaved parents and families by phone, email, online or face to face.
+They may also run or assist at support group meetings once a month, where bereaved parents can share their thoughts, feelings and experiences.

-If you're a bereaved parent living in Brighton & Hove or Worthing you can speak to one of our trained befrienders, either face to face, on the phone or by email.
+If you're a bereaved parent living in the Brighton and Worthing area you can speak to one of our trained befrienders, either face to face, on the phone or by email.

 All our befrienders are trained volunteers who have lost a baby.
 Find out more about the support we offer.